ballerina-platform/module-ballerinax-ibm.ibmmq/README.md

 asynchronously, decoupling senders and receivers for efficient and scalable communication.
 It supports both point-to-point and publish/subscribe messaging models via queues and topics.

-The `ballerinax/ibm.ibmmq` module provides an API to connect to an IBM MQ server using Ballerina.
+The `ballerinax/ibm.ibmmq` package provides an API to connect to an IBM MQ server using Ballerina.

 ## Setup guide